On this page

 Ensure that there is a process which everyone understands for assessing each new idea.
 Employees will be encouraged to make suggestions and recommendations if they are confident that the idea will be appropriately considered.
-This must be supported by acknowledgment and feedback in a timely manner.
+This must be supported by acknowledgement and feedback in a timely manner.

 5. Implement quickly